ByLiZhao/ByLiZhao.github.io/_posts/2021-08-30-Python-dictionaries-are-ordered-after-version3.7-what-does-it-mean.markdown

 1. First, iterating over a dense vector is much faster than iterating a sparse array.
 It only involves increment a pointer by a fixed step size.
-2. Since the sparse array now only needs to store indices, which are integer numbers, it will consume less memory.
+2. Second, since the sparse array now only needs to store indices, which are integer numbers, it will consume less memory.
-3. Most of time, dictionaries are inquired for the existence of a key-value pair, or new key-value pairs are added.
+3. Thirdly, most of time, dictionaries are inquired for the existence of a key-value pair, or new key-value pairs are added.
 Removing key-values pairs happens less frequently.
 A typical implementation of dense vectors is capable of handling vector length growth quite well.
 A good implementation should also make it possible that a vector grows in-place